-- The costs of analysing the most fairest and most efficient funding option would be similar to previous Productivity Commission investigations. - A community education campaign would be required to explain the changes.
+- The costs of analysing the most fairest and most efficient funding option would be similar to previous Productivity Commission investigations. - Funding for consumer research and to run public consultation processes will be required. - A community education campaign would be required to explain the changes.